 Box plots quickly convey some essential statistics about the distributions and make no assumptions about the underlying data, which is both a strength and a weakness.
 Their simplicity can hide important information, and their non-standard whiskers can cause confusion if what they represent is not clearly stated.

-These box plots show the distributions of the number of accidents per day in California by day of the week from 2001–2015.
-From the box plots it is easy to see that there are more accidents on Fridays and that the weekends have fewer accidents than the weekdays.
+These box plots show the distributions of the number of crashes per day in California by day of the week from 2001–2015.
+From the box plots it is easy to see that there are more crashes on Fridays and that the weekends have fewer crashes than the weekdays.
 Most of the outliers are on the high side, but we can’t tell anything about the actual shape of the distributions.

 Strip Plots, also called dot plots or univariate dot plots, try to give us a little—well a lot—more information than box plots.
 They plot every point in the dataset, which can give you a good view of what is happening.
 They often have a bit of random jitter added to each point along the categorical axis so that the points do not overlap as much.

 Strip plots make it is easy to see all the outliers.
 The density of points also gives an approximation of the underlying distribution, although this can be hard to judge by eye because the distance in the categorical axis, while meaningless, obscures the true distance between points.
 Overlapping points also make it tough to estimate the true distribution, especially as the number of points increases.

 With the strip plot it is still possible to tell which days have more crashes, but without the quartiles to guide the eye it is not as easy.
 We can now start to see that the distributions are bimodal, although it is difficult to see details with all the points.
 Strip plots are enticing because they show literally all of the data, but plots which summarize the data are often more useful for large datasets.